 Consequently, the study of the development of critical thinking spans all branches of psychology, cognitive science, and neuroscience.

-The conscious and unconscious aspects of emotional life and self-image.
-Critical thinking is, from a very early age, only possible if we have enough self-esteem to think of ourselves as subjects worthy of thinking for ourselves.
-This requires both love as well as the imposition of certain limits when we are children.
+Critical thinking is only possible if children have enough self-esteem to think for themselves.
+This requires both love as well as the imposition of certain limits from parents.

 Self-esteem gives children the confidence to rely on their own reasoning rather than just unthinkingly adopting the attitudes of others.
 It also allows them to have influence on a given discussion.
 Their criticisms and opinions can only have an impact if they have the self-assurance to voice them.

-Emotional reactions triggered by stimulation from one’s environment or one’s own actions.
-To enable critical thinking, we must possess sufficiently developed emotional management skills in order to rise above attractions, distractions, and compulsive urges.
+To enable critical thinking, we must also possess emotional management skills in order to rise above attractions, distractions, and compulsive urges.

-Our emotional reactions immediately disclose our personality.
 Maintaining balance between the cognitive and emotional dimensions of thinking is dependent upon psychological stability.
-Thus, a paranoid personality may too swiftly interpret a logical or argumentative weak spot in an argument as an attempt to manipulate rather than an honest mistake.
-Children or adults with low self-esteem may become paralyzed by their emotions, and, subsequently, unable to defend their own position.
+A paranoid person, for example, may interpret a logical or argumentative weak spot in an argument as an attempt to manipulate rather than an honest mistake.
+Children or adults with low self-esteem may become paralyzed by their emotions and be unable to defend their own position.

 Our emotions, if excessive and unchecked, can weaken our cognitive faculties and our critical thinking skills, lowering the quality of the discussion and giving free rein to cognitive biases.
-These biases, especially if they are interpreted as simple dishonesty, can in turn provoke excessive emotional responses from the other side of the argument, turning a rational debate into a fight.
+These biases can, in turn, provoke emotional responses from the other side of the argument, turning a rational debate into a fight.

-The individual’s relationships to others in a culture bound by customs and rules.
-Critical thinking, from a very early age, requires conventions that affirm and communicate free thinking and individuality.
-In cultures and ideological frameworks that uphold the ideals of free and critical thinking, it is usually not until the ages of 10 to 12 that the educational system begins to emphasize argumentative skills for English, mathematical logic and proofs, or debate.
+Critical thinking, from a very early age, requires a learning environment that affirms and communicates free thinking and individuality.
+It is usually not until the ages of 10 to 12 that the education system begins to emphasize argumentative skills for English, mathematical logic and proofs, or debate.
 But this is starting to change.
-For example, the all-too-rare introduction of philosophical debate at the kindergarten level has been a resounding success.
+For example, the all-too-rare introduction of philosophical debate in elementary schools has been a resounding success.
 Students are highly enthusiastic about it, and they come up with remarkably sharp arguments.

-Assertiveness, knowing how to make your mark within a social group, and thinking for oneself are not universal values.
-Students have no chance of challenging the word of their teachers if these authority figures are put on a pedestal.
-A student may be logical, cultured, well-liked, and able to manage their emotions.
+A student may be logical and able to manage their emotions.
 But without certain cultural values in place, critical thinking will never become a part of their behavioral skill-set.

-To develop critical thinking in children and teenagers, parents and educators must grapple with these four dimensions.
-Drawing on these dimensions they can begin to instill in children the ability to think about their own thinking.
+To develop critical thinking in children and teenagers, parents and educators must grapple with these three dimensions.
+In so doing, they can begin to instill in children the ability to think about their own thinking.
 This practice, called “metacognition,” is a crucial precondition for developing the analytical skills central to critical thinking.
 It is both possible and important to develop children’s critical capacities through metacognition beginning at around the age of eight.
-For children younger than eight, it is much more important to develop self-esteem first.
+For children younger than eight, it is much more important to develop self-esteem and emotional management skills.

 Metacognition is the ability to analyze one’s own mechanisms of thought and one’s own cognitive processes in general.

-If children who think eating meat is wrong recognize that this opinion may be adopted because it is fashionable, rather than because of ethical concerns, they are thinking about their thinking.
+If children who think “eating meat is wrong” recognize that this opinion may be adopted by certain people only because it is fashionable, rather than because of ethical concerns, they are thinking about their thinking.

-Through metacognition, a child accepts that the opinion is not an absolute.
-He or she must, therefore, find ways of convincing other people.
-This is conscious awareness of the need to argue.
-What’s more, metacognition encourages children to listen to other people’s arguments and to reflect before accepting or rejecting them.
-Rapidly, argumentative modes of thought are reinforced and become a source of enjoyment.
+Through metacognition, children accept that an opinion is not an absolute.
+Other people may disagree; persuasion and argument are, therefore, necessary.
+What’s more, metacognition encourages children to listen to other people’s arguments and reflect before accepting or rejecting them.
+Rapidly, argumentative and reflective modes of thought are reinforced and become a source of enjoyment.